grafana/tempo/docs/sources/tempo/introduction/_index.md

 ## Example of traces

 Firstly, a user on your website enters their email address into a form to sign up for your mailing list.
 They click **Enter**.
-This initial transaction has a trace ID that's subsequently associated with every interaction in the chain of processes within a system.
+This initial transaction has a trace ID that's subsequently associated with every interaction in the chain of processes within the system.

 Next, the user's email address is data that flows through your system.
-In a cloud computing world, it's possible that clicking that one button causes data to touch multiple nodes across your cluster of microservices.
+In a cloud computing world, it's possible that clicking that one button triggers many downstream processes on various microservices operating across many different nodes in your compute infrastructure.

-As a result, the email address might be sent to a verification algorithm sitting in a microservice that exists solely for that purpose.
-If it passes the check, the information is stored in a database.
+As a result, the email address might be sent to a microservice responsible for verification.
+If the email passes this check, it is then stored in a database.

-Along the way, an anonymization node strips personally identifying data from the address and sends metadata collected to a marketing qualifying algorithm to determine whether the request was sent from a targeted part of the internet.
+Along the way, an anonymization microservice strips personally identifying data from the address and adds additional metadata before sending it along to a marketing qualifying microservice which determines whether the request was sent from a targeted part of the internet.

 Services respond and data flows back from each, sometimes triggering new events across the system.
-Along the way, logs are written in various nodes with a time stamp showing when the info passed through.
+Along the way, logs are written to the nodes on which those services run with a time stamp showing when the info passed through.

 Finally, the request and response activity ends and a record of that request is sent to Grafana or Grafana Cloud.